 Unlike Peercoin, Nxt is not a hybrid.
 To determine which node will compile the next block, Nxt implements a 100% proof of stake process called ‘forging’ that pumps a new block out approximately every two minutes.

 Forging is carried out by leaving a Nxt client that has a non-zero balance that has been confirmed 1440 times (approximately two days) unlocked and communicating with the network.
 Nodes are randomly selected by the network to produce the next block depending on their balance.
 For example, if a participant has 1% of the total amount of Nxt being used to forge, they have a 1% chance of generating the next block.
 Users have an incentive to forge, as the chosen node gets to keep all the transaction fees within a block.

 People who don’t want to leave their Nxt clients on 24/7 in order to forge can ‘lease’ their Nxt to a node that does.
 This is a similar concept to mining pools, as it allows people to make a return on their Nxt balance by consolidating resources.
 Unlike Bitcoin, consolidation of these pools is not a problem, even if the majority of Nxt in existence were controlled by one person; it would not be possible to maliciously attack the network.

 Lastly, Nxt plans to release a feature called ‘transparent forging’ that will allow network participants to predict who will author the next block in the Nxt block chain.
 Allegedly, this will allow clients to send transactions directly to the author of the next block making the network highly scalable in terms of the number of transactions per second the network can process.
-This feature is still awaiting full launch and it remains to be seen whether the development community will be able to put forward a working implementation.
+On top of this, it will make the network significantly more resistant to attack by temporarily reducing the forging power of a node that acts maliciously.
+Transparent forging is still awaiting full launch and it remains to be seen whether the development community will be able to put forward a working implementation.